typedb/typedb-docs/07-workbase/00-overview.md

 ---

 ## What is Workbase?
-The Grakn Workbase, along with the [Grakn Console](../02-running-grakn/02-console.md) and the [Grakn Clients](../03-client-api/00-overview.md), is an interface through which we can read from a Grakn knowledge graph.
+The Grakn Workbase, along with the [Grakn Console](../02-console/01-console.md) and the [Grakn Clients](../03-client-api/00-overview.md), is an interface through which we can read from a Grakn knowledge graph.
-Workbase allows us to execute Graql [`get`](../11-query/02-get-query.md) and [`compute path`](../11-query/07-compute-query.md#compute-the-shortest-path) queries, and visualise and investigate their results.
+Workbase allows us to execute Graql [`match`](../11-query/01-match-clause.md) queries, and visualise and investigate their results.
 Whether you need a tool to test and experiment with your newly created Grakn knowledge graph, or that you prefer a graphical interface for reading data from Grakn, you will find Workbase extremely useful.

 ## Download Workbase